 A building permit is required for the construction and/or demolition of a new building, an addition, or material alteration of any building or structure.

-Our fees for stamped engineering building permit drawings are as follows:
+Our fees for stamped engineering building permit drawings to convert an existing single family home as a rooming house are as follows:

 If required, structural engineering drawings and site servicing / mechanical / plumbing drawings would cost additional.